jjdblast/P12-Semantic-Segmentation/README.md

 Though, I only checked them visually:
 ![alt text][image4]

+### Generalization
+KITTI only includes urban images so I tested it on a short highway scene captured with my smartphone.
+The results are not super accurate.
+Probably due to different camera parameters or maybe just not enough data.
+![alt text][image5]

+### Get the app
+![alt text][image6]

+You can download the latest version of Roady from [Google Play](https://play.google.com/store/apps/details?id=org.steffen.roady).

 ### Setup
 ##### Frameworks and Packages
 Make sure you have the following is installed: